sttoracle/ORACASB/README.md

 * In "*Manage Users*", select "*Users*", and then click "*New User*".

-* For Username, give the user a unique login ID.
+* For "*Username*", give the user a unique login ID.
 This provides a dedicated account for the Oracle CASB Cloud Service user.

-* For Email, provide the email address that you want to use to manage the Oracle CASB Cloud Service user (for example, occs@mycompany.com).
+* For "*Email*", provide the email address that you want to use to manage the Oracle CASB Cloud Service user (for example, occs@mycompany.com).
 This account will generate the OAuth token for Oracle CASB Cloud Service.

 * In the "*User License list*", select a license type that permits you to use the "*System Administrator profile*" (example: the Salesforce user license).

-* In the "*Profile*" list, select the profile that is based on the System Administrator profile.
+* In the "*Profile*" list, select the profile that is based on the "*System Administrator profile*".
 See the procedure above for details.

 * Click "*Save*".
 Salesforce will send a confirmation email to the address that you supplied above.

 * Respond to the email from Salesforce to finish setup for the new Oracle CASB Cloud Service user.
 You need to create a login password and a password retrieval question.

->Make sure that you log out from this and other Salesforce accounts and clear the browser cache.

 ## **Exercise 1 .
 CASB Cloud Service Dashboard**
 ___